Scheduling a notebook

 Create a notebook job and run it immediately, or create a job and run it later.
 All notebook code cells are run and all output cells are updated.

 The notebook job is listed under Jobs in your project.
-From here, you can change the schedule settings of a job and pick a different environment definition.

 You can view the job details: